w32agobot/SKY130_SAR-ADC/openlane/README.md

 ![workflow](images/Flow.png "Workflow")

-### Workaround for wrong-expectation for macros
+### Workaround for falsely-expected macros
-Openlane expects macros if a lef-file is added to the design, which is false since we are only adding a custom standard-cell.
-Until an official solution is out, disable `basic_macro_placement` in `/foss/tools/openlane/2022.07/scripts/tcl_commands/floorplan.tcl`
+Openlane expects macros if a lef-file is added to the design, which is false since we are adding a custom standardcell.
+Macros are handled different to standardcells in terms of placement and power-distribution.
+Standardcells are placed inside of a horizontal power-grid on Metal1 after the PDN on metal1 and metal4 have been generated and routed.
+The result is a hardened macro.
+Macros should therefore already have a vertical PDN on Metal4, they should be connected to the horizontal PDN on Metal5 later.
+Until an official solution is out, disable `basic_macro_placement` in `/foss/tools/openlane/2022.07/scripts/tcl_commands/floorplan.tcl` as suggested in Slack.

 You ned root-access for this workaround.
 Start the docker-container with user `0` and group `0`.
 If you're using iic-osic-tools, you may edit the start_vnc script.